 Here's the bottom line: Republicans are saying a slashed corporate tax rate could make the United States a tax haven country for corporations, and the 20 percent deduction for pass-through businesses may help economic growth throughout the nation.

 Pass-through businesses get a deduction

-The main component of the new bill deals with a change to the tax structure for what are known as pass-through businesses.
+The main component of the act deals with a change to the tax structure for what are known as pass-through businesses.
 Pass-through companies account for about 95 percent of U.S businesses – sole proprietorships, partnerships and S corporations are all examples of pass-through businesses.
 The change involves a 20 percent tax deduction for all pass-through businesses with one limitation: married individuals who own service-based businesses like law firms or doctor's offices can only claim the deduction if their annual income is below $315,000 ($157,500 if single).

 Service-type businesses, like accounting and law firms, are left out of the deduction to close potential loopholes.
 Wayne Winegarden, senior fellow in business and economics at the Pacific Research Institute and managing editor of EconoSTATS, said that the exclusion of service-based businesses making more than $315,000 per year is the result of a lawmakers' efforts to provide a deduction on the right portion of a business owner's earnings.

 "All of the complications that they're adding [are] to make sure they're not creating a giant loophole," Winegarden said.
 "Because now that you have a small business rate that's significantly lower than your marginal income tax rate on the personal side, all sorts of professionals would want to try and take advantage of that."